Boleto payments: A guide for businesses accepting payments in Brazil

 Accepting Boleto as a payment method

 Businesses that want to accept Boleto as a payment method should first make sure they understand the specific restrictions and operational features of Boleto payments.
 Boleto payments cannot be refunded, and they adhere to set minimum and maximum transaction limits.
+Payment confirmation typically occurs within one business day of the customer completing the payment, and funds become available for payout after an additional two business days.
+To accept Boleto, businesses need to integrate a compatible payment processor like Stripe.
+Below are the specific steps for setting up Boleto via Stripe as an example of what this setup entails.

-First, businesses need to integrate Stripe’s payment system into their online platforms.
+Businesses need to integrate Stripe’s payment system into their online platforms.
 They can do this through Stripe’s application programming interfaces (APIs), which allow businesses to design a payment experience suited to their needs.
 Alternatively, Stripe offers customizable user interface components like Stripe Elements or Stripe Checkout.
 Stripe Elements enables the creation of a unique checkout flow that matches the business’s website in look and feel, while Stripe Checkout provides a ready-to-use, Stripe-hosted payment page that simplifies the integration process.

-• Adding Boleto as a payment method
+Add Boleto as a payment method in your Stripe Dashboard

 Once the business has integrated Stripe’s payment system into their online platforms, they need to activate Boleto as a payment method.
 They can do this in the Stripe Dashboard, by configuring their payment settings to include Boleto along with other methods.
 During this process, businesses will specify the types of transactions for which customers can use Boleto, and set up any relevant regional or transactional restrictions.